edwardo-c/reporter/pipelines/pricelist/email/README.md

 ## What It Does
-Emails customers their specific Price List (attachment) for two brands.
-Uses active outlook client for individual sending
+Emails customers their specific Price List (attachment) for both brands.
+Uses active outlook client for individual sending.

 ## Why It Matters
-Enables us to react to price changes faster by automating and distribution of customer specific price lists.
+Enables us to react to price changes faster by automating the distribution of customer specific price lists.

 ## How To Use
 - Update config.pricelist.env